Whistleblower Attorney in kansas City

 Fraudulent acts can cost the taxpayer billions of dollars each year.
 This places an unnecessary burden on people who continue to pay taxes for services and goods that are not being rendered.
 Reporting this fraud is a great way to lessen the burden on everyone.

-What Can A Whistleblower Protection Lawyer Do For Me?
+How Can a Whistleblower Protection Lawyer Help?

 When you report illegal or wrongful conduct by your employer, state and federal whistleblower laws prevent employers from retaliating against the whistleblower.
 This includes protection from being fired, demoted, or otherwise punished for reporting misconduct.